dependon/fantascene-dynamic-wallpaper/UpdateLog.md

+## 1.8.4

+Compatible with GXDE OS (native desktop)

+Fixed the issue where some wallpapers in the warehouse were not displayed

+## 1.8.3

+New wallpaper repository Spark Hub, available for online download (trial run)

+## 1.8.0

+Removed libqt5x11extras5 dev module

 ## 1.7.7

 When selecting files, a pause will be executed (to solve the problem of folder lag when opening, as MPV running can affect folder opening, which is a bit outrageous, but only Ubuntu is the most severe)